 If you become concerned for a child's safety or wellbeing at home, your obligations regarding reporting these issues remain.
-Visit the
+See

-PROTECT website for information and guidance on identifying and responding to child abuse.
+PROTECT for information and guidance on identifying and responding to child abuse.

 You may also consider consulting with other services that are involved with the family, or providing a referral to